priyamshree/Chest-CT-Scan/README.md

-# Chest Cancer Classification Using Deep Learning
+# Chest Cancer Classification Using Deep Learning Model

 This repository contains code and resources for chest cancer classification using deep learning techniques.
 The project involves building a neural network model to classify chest cancer images, leveraging modern deep learning architectures such as CNNs.